 - Safety: When you're tired, you tend to make a lot more mistakes, some of which can be dangerous, such as traffic accidents and workplace injuries.

 - Productivity: When you get a good night's rest, your body is able to better focus on certain tasks, and the brain is able to absorb more information while learning.
-Additionally, you'll get through tasks quicker and make fewer mistakes when you're well-rested.
+Additionally, you'll get through tasks quicker and make fewer mistakes when you're well-rested, a key indicator of why sleep is important.

 There's no denying the benefits of getting the recommended seven to nine hours of uninterrupted sleep each night.
 The right mattress, pillow and bedding go a long way in helping you get the proper shut-eye.
 According to the National Sleep Foundation, you need to create a soothing environment for a quality night's rest.
-The keys to making your bedroom more hospitable to deep, productive sleep are to make it cool, dark and quiet.
+The keys to making your bedroom more hospitable for deep, productive, and improved sleep are to make it cool, dark and quiet.

 - Keep it Dark - Make sure that you're completely free of unwanted distractions and sleep disruptions by making your bedroom a dark, light-deprived sanctuary.
 You can achieve this any time of day when you hang UV-blocking blackout curtains.
 You may also consider painting the walls in your bedroom a dark shade and choosing low-lumen light bulbs with dimmers.